nplrkn/alsoran/plan.md

 - hope that [https://github.com/gabhijit/hampi] gets an encode function.

 ## DONE
+- Test script as DU can send Setup and get response
+- Test script as DU can connect to CU
 - Create callback client on coordinator
 - Drive NG Setup from callback server
 - Drive RAN configuration update from coordinator